icshwi/e3training/workbook/chapter5.md

 3. `make devvars`

-This will show the e3 module variables with the development mode.
+...This will show the e3 module variables with the development mode.
 ```
 $ make devvars
 e3-iocStats$ make devvars